hertenlab/ProDOL/README.md

 By clicking [OK], you then have to navigate to the root folder of the data to be analysed.
 The code then runs for several minutes to first convert the data into a consistent dataformat, average the imageStack, and run a single-molecule localisation algorithm on the images.

-After completing each dataset folder should contain two new folders - `3Channels_Mask` and `ThunderSTORM_results`.
+After completion a message box will pop-up stating that the script completed successfully.
+Each dataset folder should contain two new folders - `3Channels_Mask` and `ThunderSTORM_results`.

 ### MATLAB routine